agabor/docs/_includes/graphql/users.md

 }
 ```

-Note that, when the user logs in, Parse Server generates a new `sessionToken` for future operations.
+Note that, when the user logs in, MSG Server generates a new `sessionToken` for future operations.

 ## 3rd Party Authentication